jlfine/rare_codon_project/README.md

 # Scripts for rare codon patch project
 This repository contains the relevant code for the major analyses in our manuscript:

-Rare codon patches coordinate an RNA regulatory network and are impacted by repeat expansions linked to brain disorders
+'Rare codon patches coordinate an RNA regulatory network and are impacted by repeat expansions linked to brain disorders'

 Fine et al. (2026)